Phrenzi/slate/source/includes/_patron_app_establishments.md

 }
 ```

-This endpoint retrieves establishment detail
+This endpoint use `Patron Token` and retrieves establishment detail

 ### HTTP Request